trclst/mpv-winbuild-cmake/README.md

 ## CMake-based MinGW-w64 Cross Toolchain

-- With mpv-winbuild-cmake-minimal you can build Windows binaries of mpv on debian bookworm linux.
+- With mpv-winbuild-cmake-minimal you can build static windows binaries of mpv on debian bookworm linux.

 ## What is this about?